markgordon22/Travel-Tips-Ireland/README.md

 * [JavaScript linter](https://jshint.com/) testing validator for javascript code
 * [Markdown](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)
 *  Chrome dev tools to detect bugs in the code.
+* [Am I Responsive](http://ami.responsivedesign.is/) Used to create a mockup of website.

 # Testing